 The firm’s three principals — Santiago Ulloa, Maria Elena Lagomasino and Michael Zeuner — as well as other employees, hold ownership interest in the firm’s current owner, WE Family Offices Holdings, LLC.
-Today, the firm’s team of nearly 50 includes 30 employees who focus on investment advisory and research.
+Today, the firm’s team of nearly 50 includes close to 30 employees who focus on investment advisory services and research.

 What types of clients does WE Family Offices serve?

 WE Family Offices caters to high net worth and ultra-high net worth individuals and families only.
 No other type of client is listed in its brochure materials.
 While there’s no specified minimum investment requirement, the minimum annual fee that clients typically must pay is $150,000.